libsndfile/libsndfile/docs/bugs.md

 - Compilation problems on new platforms.
 - Errors being detected during the `make check` process.
-- Segmentation faults occuring inside libsndfile.
+- Segmentation faults occurring inside libsndfile.
 - libsndfile hanging when opening a file.
 - Supported sound file types being incorrectly read or written.
 - Omissions, errors or spelling mistakes in the documentation.